Australian Institute of Music – Dramatic Arts: The degree

 In 2007, consultation with the theatre industry began to create a unique, university-level qualification.
 The growing independent theatre scene in Sydney and other Australian capitals was now to be supported by a custom-built training in contemporary theatre practice, "a unique education for the Actor / Creator / Producer".
 The school took the baton from the University of Western Sydney's now-defunct Theatre Nepean, a training program that gave the Australian performing arts sector over a decade of graduates who are all-round theatre makers.
 In 2009, the department accepted its first intake of students in the new Bachelor of Performance degree.

 Placement

 Students undertake a unique interaction with a creative workplace and, often, a future employer.
 They are matched with leading performing arts companies in Sydney, during or following their final trimester of study.
-Placement Partners include: Bell Shakespeare, Channel 7, Darlinghurst Theatre Company, Fountainhead Casting, Griffin, Performance Space, Playwriting Australia, Powerhouse, Shopfront, Sport for Jove, Sydney Theatre Company, Tamarama Rock Surfers, and Version 1.0.
+Placement Partners include: Bell Shakespeare, Channel 7, Darlinghurst Theatre Company, Fountainhead Casting, Griffin Theatre, Performance Space, Playwriting Australia, Powerhouse, Shopfront, Sport for Jove, Sydney Theatre Company, Tamarama Rock Surfers, and Version 1.0.